followthemoney/shadowfleet_owners/README.md

   - [Some preliminary analysis](notebooks/analysis.ipynb)
   - [Some preliminary code to research the role of commodity traders](notebooks/commodity_traders.ipynb)
 - [SQL statements for use in metabase](sql/)

+## Docker files

+The repository contains some docker configuration files.
+These were used for an experiment with Neo4J, but can be adapted to create a docker container for the whole project.